Acamprosate for Alcohol Dependence: Benefits, Risks & Uses of Campral

 TRVPB Offers Acamprosate Treatment to Help You Recover

-The Recovery Village Palm Beach provides a personalized treatment approach to drug and alcohol addiction.
+The Recovery Village Palm Beach at Baptist Health provides a personalized treatment approach to drug and alcohol addiction.
 Treatment is evidence-based and individualized to provide the best chance for sustained recovery.
 The use of Campral (acamprosate) in alcohol dependence treatment is part of a multidisciplinary treatment approach that includes psychiatric, psychosocial and behavioral services to help each patient achieve their best path to recovery.

 The American Psychiatric Association.
 “Practice Guideline For The Pharmacological Treatment of Patients With Alcohol Use Disorder.”
 2018.
 Accessed July 18, 2019.

 Center for Substance Abuse Treatment.
 “Incorporating Alcohol Pharmacotherapies Into Medical Practice: Chapter 2- Acamprosate.”
 2009.
 Accessed July 18, 2019.

 The Food and Drug Administration.
 “Campral (acamprosate calcium) Delayed-Release Tablets.”
 August 2005.
 Accessed July 18, 2019.

 Hunter, Kam; Ochoa, Ricky.
 “Acamprosate (Campral) for Treatment of Alcoholism.”
 American Family Physician, August 15, 2006.
 Accessed July 18, 2019.

 Kalk, Nicola; Lingford-Hughes, Anne.
 “The clinical pharmacology of acamprosate.”
 British Journal of Clinical Pharmacology, February 2014.
 Accessed July 18, 2019.